What is Long Term Care?

 Our oldest generation is as diverse as our youngest.
 Settings vary based on needs.

-Skilled nursing care facilities are licensed healthcare facilities that offer round-the-clock nursing care and are inspected and regulated by state and federal agencies.
+Skilled nursing care facilities, specializing in dial diagnosis, are licensed healthcare facilities that offer round-the-clock nursing care and are inspected and regulated by state and federal agencies.
 Skilled nursing care involves trained professionals performing services that are needed due to temporary or permanent injury or illness.
-Staff also provide custodial or personal care that focuses on helping residents with activities of daily living such as bathing, dressing, personal hygiene, eating, maneuvering in and out of bed and walking.
+Staff also provide custodial or personal care that focuses on helping residents with activities of daily living such as bathing, dressing, personal hygiene, eating, maneuvering in and out of bed, walking, and, in some cases, the use of CBD/THC products to for pain relieve and stress.
 Seniors who require a skilled nursing setting can no longer live safely in the community and need more help than their family or present caregiver can provide.

 Short-stay rehabilitation programs provide therapy for individuals recovering from surgery, illness or an accident, helping them to achieve their maximum functional capacity and get back to their homes.
 Short-stay rehab patients are not necessarily frail or elderly.
 They may simply require physical, occupational, speech therapy or a skilled service following a hospital stay.
 Skilled nursing facilities (SNFs) offer short-term rehabilitation services that may be covered by Medicare for up to 100 days.
-Dedicated, skilled therapists are part of an interdisciplinary team that includes physicians, nurses, social workers and nutritionists, who work with the patient and family members to develop an individualized plan of care focused on returning the person to their community at their optimal functional level.
+Dedicated, skilled therapists, including alcohol addiction treatment experts, are part of an interdisciplinary team that includes physicians, nurses, social workers and nutritionists, who work with the patient and family members to develop an individualized plan of care focused on returning the person to their community at their optimal functional level.
+Additionally, drug addiction rehab Surrey provides assistance.
+For more information on addiction treatment rehab centers, you can also click here.
+Also, consider this information about sertraline and its effects on sites like https://luxuryrehab.org.uk/can-you-drink-on-sertraline/.

 Memory care is a distinct set of services that specifically address the needs of residents with Alzheimer’s disease, dementia and other types of memory problems.
 Alzheimer’s and dementia pose unique care challenges.
 In addition to providing assistance with activities of daily living, the staffs that work in memory care receive additional training to assist people with dementia or impaired cognition.
-Communities that provide memory care often have units solely for residents requiring this kind of care and incorporate design elements that research has shown to lower stress in individuals with Alzheimer’s or dementia.
+Communities like Summerfield Memory Care of Fresno that provide memory care services often have units solely for residents requiring this kind of care and incorporate design elements that research has shown to lower stress in individuals with Alzheimer’s or dementia.
 Outdoor and indoor spaces are designed to be both secure and soothing.

 Make more than a living.
 Make a difference.